-Council Recommendations: At the April SRC meeting, the Atlantic, Mississippi, Central, and Pacific Flyway Councils recommended that AHM regulatory alternatives for duck hunting during the 2022-23 season remain the same as those used in the previous season.
+Council Recommendations: At the May 2023 SRC meeting, the Atlantic, Mississippi, Central, and Pacific Flyway Councils recommended that AHM regulatory alternatives for duck hunting during the 2024-25 season remain the same as those used in the previous season.

-Service Response: Consistent with Flyway Council recommendations, the AHM regulatory alternatives proposed for the Atlantic, Mississippi, Central, and Pacific Flyways in the August 31, 2021, proposed rule (86 FR 48649) will be used for the 2022-23 hunting season (see accompanying table at the end of that document for specific information).
+Service Response: Consistent with Flyway Council recommendations, the AHM regulatory alternatives proposed for the Atlantic, Mississippi, Central, and Pacific Flyways in the February 8, 2024, proposed rule (89 FR 8631) will be used for the 2024-25 duck hunting season (see accompanying table at the end of that document for specific information).
 The AHM regulatory alternatives consist only of the maximum season lengths, framework dates, and bag limits for total ducks and mallards.
-Restrictions for certain species within these frameworks that are not covered by existing harvest strategies will be addressed elsewhere in these frameworks.
-For those species with specific harvest strategies (pintails, black ducks, and scaup), those strategies will again be used for the 2022-23 hunting season.
+For those species with specific harvest strategies (pintails, black ducks, scaup, and eastern mallards), each with their own set of regulatory alternatives, the species-specific strategies and regulatory alternatives will be used for the 2024-25 hunting season.